-Capital One automatically provides full-time associates with Short-Term Disability and provides full-time and part-time associates with Basic Long-Term Disability coverage at no cost.
+Capital One automatically provides benefits-eligible associates with Short-Term Disability and Basic Long-Term Disability coverage at no cost.
 You have the option to purchase Supplemental Long-Term Disability.
+See Pulse for more information.

 During your first week out, you’ll use PTO (non-exempt) or Sick Time (exempt) equal to the same amount of hours you’re scheduled to work in a week.
 If you don’t have PTO available, you won’t receive pay until the following week when your Short-Term Disability begins.